leahciMic/androidctrl/README.md

 ### waitForDevice(deviceId)

-Wait until the device specified with `deviceId` is ready (adb daemon is running).
+Return a promise that will be resolved when the device specified with `deviceId` is ready (adb daemon is running).

 ### ensureReady(deviceId)